 - What time is it?

-- Excuse me, sorry for bothering you, I wonder if you could tell me what time it is.
+- Excuse me, sorry for bothering you, I wonder if you could tell me what the time is.

 They both carry the same message- somebody wants to know the time.
 But they look different, don’t they?
 Although there is nothing wrong with the first one, in some cultures, British for example, it might seem impolite.
 There it would be better to go by option 2., even though you may think that it is completely unnecessary to use so many words to express something simple.
 Well, when in Rome do as the Romans do…